 Eve gives birth to two sons, Cain and Abel.
 Cain quarrels with Abel and murders him, and becomes a rootless wanderer.
 A third son, Seth, is born to Adam; Seth’s eighth-generation descendant, Noah, is the only righteous man in a corrupted hybrid world!

-For further study, please enjoy the below video teaching on “Understanding Light” in the context of “And God said, Let there be Light!”
+For further studies on a deeper level, please enjoy the latest below video teachings on “Bereshit – Starting the Torah cycle anew with Deeper Understanding” and “Understanding Light” in the context of “And God said, Let there be Light!”
 (Then drop below to watch the parallel Haftarah from Isaiah about how Israel is called to be a light to the Nations!)
 Enjoy and be blessed!

 Torah for your Children…